flock-homes/pdftk-java/README.md

 SUSE.
 Please refer to the documentation of your package manager for instructions.

+:warning: Stable packages provided by some distributions (Debian, Gentoo) are older than 3.0.4, which fixed many crashes.
+Consider updating to an unstable package with a more recent version.

 A third-party [docker image](https://hub.docker.com/r/minidocks/pdftk) based on a native image is also available.